Tomás Katari: The Katari uprising and death

-Influence & Legacy
+Influence and legacy

 After Tomás Katari's death, his cousins Nicolás and Dámaso Katari then took over leadership, expanding the rebellion to other communities in Upper Peru, and expressing desire to link with Tupac Amaru II’s uprising.
 The rebels targeted Spanish and creoles, regardless of individual affiliations.
 Damaso and Nicolas were gruesomely executed in La Plata and the cause was then taken up by Julián Apasa, under the name of Túpac Katari.

 It has been argued that the violence that followed Katari's imprisonment and death demonstrates some of the limitations of Katari's power.
 That Katari purported an ideology of non-violence, however, is unsubstantiated.
 It is clear that Tomás Katari, as a peasant, staged a significant political and administrative challenge to Spanish rule and facilitated a regional movement that temporarily brought new indigenous peasant authorities to power.

 It has been argued that due to his initial more institutional methods of resistance, Katari's image has not been used as that of Tupac Amaru by Indian or Latin American nationalist movements.